Janos, Chihuahua: Apaches

+Geography

 Climate

 Janos has a semi-arid climate (Köppen climate classification BSk).
 In the Trewartha climate classification system Janos has a BSbk climate (semi-arid steppe with warm summers and cool winters).
 Winters are sunny with a January average of 7.1 C, but temperatures regularly fall below freezing.
 The town can have 2 or 3 snowfalls per year.
 June is the warmest month with an average of 22.3 C. Most of the precipitation falls from July to October during the monsoon season.
 The highest recorded temperature was 45.0 C on August 21, 1979 and the lowest recorded temperature was -13 C on December 9, 1978.